darekkay/static-marks/README.md

 ### File format

-A bookmark file is written in [YAML](http://yaml.org/).
-It uses multiple levels of hierarchy:
+Bookmark files are written in [YAML](http://yaml.org/).
+They use multiple levels of hierarchy:

 ```yaml
 Collection: